 - In the Plugins section, go to Marketplace and search for

 App Actions Test Tool.

 - Install the tool and restart Android Studio.

-Using the App Actions test tool requires a number of configuration steps to allow your Action to be successfully tested.
-In particular, you must use the same user account in Android Studio, on your test device, and for Google Play console access.
+Using the App Actions test tool requires a number of configuration steps to successfully test your Action.
+In particular, you need to use the same user account in Android Studio, on your test device, and for Google Play console access.

 Prepare your development environment with the following configurations:

-- Sign in to Android Studio (version 3.4 or higher).
+- Sign in to Android Studio (version 3.4 or later).